selsamman/redux-capi/README.md

  ```
  const { todo, completeTodo, deleteTodo, updateTodo } = todoAPI({todoId: props.id});
 ```
-redux-capi automatically re-renders the component when the value of any selectors that you reference changes because of a state mutation.
+redux-capi automatically re-renders the component when the value of any selectors that you reference change due to a state mutation.
 You may also supply additional properties (id: props.id) as context that the API may use in redactions, thunks or selectors.
 The context is specific to the component instance.
 ### Redactions
 For mutating state you don't need reducers because the actions themselves contain meta information that is used by a master reducer.
 In effect that are combination of an action and a reducer and are called redactions: